top of page

 Why is the story of the hijackers important?

 The hijackers' story could have been that of most young black people, including me.
-I was 17 and in Hempstead, New York, reading The Black Panther newspaper, a weekly with a circulation of 100,000, domestically and internationally, according to Charles E. Jones in the Black Panther Party (Reconsidered) (1998).
+I was 17 and in Hempstead, New York, at the time of the incident, reading The Black Panther newspaper, a weekly with a circulation of 100,000, domestically and internationally, according to Charles E. Jones in the Black Panther Party (Reconsidered) (1998).
 Published in Oakland, California, the newspaper’s purpose was consciousness-raising.

 The skyjacking occurred during the summer before my first year at the prestigious Williams College, where I hoped to hone the skills to change the world.
 The hijackers also planned to change the world.
 Newspaper stories often described them as Black Panthers or Black Liberation Army members, but they were neither.
-They also were called militants and radicals, and they were if you mean that they were fighting against a demeaning definition of themselves as black and, therefore, worth less than whites.
+They also were called militants and radicals, and they were if you mean that they were fighting for respect as human beings.

 William May, the captain of Delta Air Lines 841, who is featured in the documentary Melvin & Jean: An American Story (2012), visited the McNairs in France.